mathiasscroccaro/mathiasscroccaro/README.md

 ### Hi there :wave:

 My name is Mathias Scroccaro Costa.
-I am an electronics engineer with master degrees in IoT field.
+I am an electronics engineer with master degree in Internet of Things.

 - :factory_worker: I'm currently working on Eldorado Research Institute, building a backend REST application for data collected in a WiSUN IoT network;
 - :snake: I'm currently learning more about Python backend REST technology with Flask, SQLalchemy, postgres and dockerized all this stuff;